BoscoHan/ECE493/README.md

 - **(40%)** Report : Write a short report on the problem and the results of your three algorithms.
 The report should be submited on LEARN as a pdf.
     - Describing each algorithm you used, define the states, actions, dynamics.
 Define the mathematical formulation of your algorithm, show the Bellman updates for you use.
     - Some quantitative analysis of the results, a default plot for comparing all algorithms is given.
 You can do more than that.
+    - Clearly mention the hyperparameters used and the steps that you took to arrive at this value.
     - Some qualitative analysis of why one algorithm works well in each case, what you noticed along the way.